 There are various hiking trails for all difficulty levels here.
 There is a short and easy wheelchair-accessible Big Trees Loop Trail, but also moderate hikes that take 1-2 hours and more strenuous trails that take 4-6 hours to complete.
 In summer, you can also bike through this area, and in winter, it’s open for snowshoeing or cross-country skiing.

 TIP: Because of the restricted access, it’s essential to check current conditions and the best way to visit this area before you go.
-On the National Parks Service website, you can find all the information for visiting Mariposa Grove.
+Here, you can find all the information for visiting Mariposa Grove.

 Scenic Roads and Viewpoints

 Yosemite National Park has some stunning scenic drives.
 So even if you are only visiting the park for a day or two, you can still see some amazing scenery.